fxtsarah/CityBuddies/README.md

 This Vue JS web app determines which city is the closest to another in terms of population.

-_The 'using-backend' branch contains a version of the website that utilizes Node JS + Express for the backend, but does not work on MacOS.
+_The 'backend' branch contains a version of the website that utilizes Node JS + Express for the backend, but does not work on MacOS.
 The functionality is the same as the main branch._

 ## Live site